haruki-sugarsun/hacky-helper-crx/ARCHITECTURE.md

 The service worker is the central component that runs in the background and manages the extension's core functionality:

-- **Tab Management**: Tracks tab creation, updates, and removal events
+- **Tab Management**: Tracks tab creation, updates, and removal events.
+Also handles tab activation events to trigger content processing.
-- **LLM Task Queue**: Manages a queue of content processing tasks (summarization, keyword extraction, embedding generation)
+- **LLM Task Queue**: Manages a queue (`llmTasks`) of content processing tasks (summarization, keyword extraction, embedding generation) triggered by tab updates or activation.
+Tasks are processed sequentially (`processNextTask`) and periodically via a Chrome Alarm (`processTasksAlarm`).
-- **Caching**: Stores processed content results using a persistent LRU (Least Recently Used) cache
+- **Caching**: Stores processed content results using a persistent LRU (Least Recently Used) cache (`DigestManagement`).
-- **Message Handling**: Processes messages from content scripts and other extension components
+- **Message Handling**: Processes messages from content scripts and other extension components.
+Currently, message handling is split:
+    - `service-worker.ts`: Handles messages defined in `src/lib/constants.ts` (e.g., LLM tasks, session creation/updates).
+    - `service-worker-handler.ts`: Handles messages defined in `src/features/service-worker-messages.ts` (e.g., session activation, cloning, migration).
+    - *Note: A refactoring task exists (see `taskdocs/parking_lot.md`) to consolidate handlers into `service-worker-handler.ts`.*
+- **Automatic Session Sync**: Periodically triggers session synchronization to the backend (bookmarks) via a Chrome Alarm (`autoSessionSyncAlarm`) and `SessionManagement.triggerAutoSessionSync`.

 ### 2. LLM Services (`llmService.ts`)